AjayOza/Rosie-Dashboard/README.md

 * Controllers, components and design/layout with fake data
 * Double-check with site host that background website can support layout/folders/libs
-* Sparklines within AngularJS directive (use JQuery as there already)
+* Sparklines within AngularJS directive (use JQuery as it is there already)
-* Data access via ngResource to fetch JSON files
+* Data access via ngResource to fetch JSON files or similar
 * Routing of secondary set of measures or different grouping parameter into tabs

 ####Step 2: